beameio/beame-sdk/README.md

 1. Create your own L0
 _You start by requesting a token at https://registration.beameio.net/.
 Completion of this step, following instructions that you can find below, will create highest level set of credentials._
 2. Use existing credentials to create new ones
 _You will use coresponding Beame-SDK cli command, as described below.
 As a result, you will create a new set of lower level credentials._

-<br>Whichever option you will choose, using Beame-SDK, you will create a full tier of credentials: a RSA key pair, a hostname under Beame.io's domain, and a matching publicly trusted x509 certificate.
+Whichever option you will choose, using Beame-SDK, you will create a full tier of credentials: a RSA key pair, a hostname under Beame.io's domain, and a matching publicly trusted x509 certificate.
 Creation of credentials by Beame-SDK, on any level, requires authorization.
 Beame-SDK is provided along with Auth-Server, that is built to generate encrypted, time-limited authorization tokens, that once validated, allow credentials reception.
-Enterprise clients, that wish to employ their own authorization policy, will integrate an appropriate Beame-SDK-API for token generation into their own environment. </br>
+Enterprise clients, that wish to employ their own authorization policy, will integrate an appropriate Beame-SDK-API for token generation into their own environment.
 Our extended demo ([see it here](#running-test-server)) has two features - chat, or file server:
  - To access the chat, just copy the URL to your browser.
 (By the way, you can freely send it to other people on other networks.
 The server is global and the TLS is real).
  - To access the file share function, open the `url/shared`.